 I agree with you because they also have all the underlying materials to back up what it is that they're investigating and saying here.

-And we do know that there was an effort by Comey and Strzok and Page and Andrew McCabe, who was just fired, and it looks like Loretta Lynch is involved in at least knowing the outcome ahead of time.
+And it looks like Loretta Lynch is involved in at least knowing the outcome ahead of time.

 But we do know that there was an effort to exonerate Hillary Clinton so that she could continue her presidential race without even doing an investigation.

-Um in any book that you read on law, I would argue that is obstruction of justice.
+In any book that you read on law, I would argue that is obstruction of justice.

 Right.

-And the the thing about FISA is if it's a foreign national in a foreign and foreign land, all you have to do is suspect that they may be an agent of a foreign power.
+And the thing about FISA is if it's a foreign national in a foreign and foreign land, all you have to do is suspect that they may be an agent of a foreign power.

-But if you're talking about an American citizen, you have to suspect, have probable cause to show the FISA court that they're acting as an agent for a foreign government and probable cause to think they'd committed a criminal offense under U.S. law.
+But if you're talking about an American citizen, you have to suspect, have probable cause to show the FISA court that they're acting as an agent for a foreign government and probable cause to think they've committed a criminal offense under U.S. law.

-I think Carter Page has got a lot of problems, um, but I don't think it was as an agent of a foreign government or that he was violating these statutes.
+I think Carter Page has got a lot of problems, but I don't think it was as an agent of a foreign government or that he was violating these statutes.

 And I would also point out, Sean, you laid it out.

-Why did they leak classified information with impunity for months and months and months, feeding the New York Times, feeding the Washington Post with all of this stuff if they're so worried about classified information?
+If the FBI is saying, oh, we can't release this because there's going to be damage, then why has the FBI and DOJ, Obama holdovers, and the Obama people during the transition, why did they leak classified information with impunity for months and months and months, feeding the New York Times, feeding the Washington Post with all of this stuff if they're so worried about classified information?

-And I would also note that since Congress is starting to di dig into this, what has happened?
+And I would also note that since Congress is starting to dig into this, what has happened?

-If there was nothing wrong with any of this, then why are these people having their positions moved removed?
+If there was nothing wrong with any of this, then why are these people having their positions removed?

 Well, I agree.